 Once enrolled, your child will do five return trips a week to and from the school’s location.
 Make sure that this trip is a practical one.
 Whether it is by car, bus, bike or foot, travel times and mode of transport will greatly influence your child’s day.
 Your choice of school should fit well with your lifestyle and existing commitments.

 At Blue Mountains Grammar School our highly-qualified teaching staff differentiate to manage diversity in the classroom.
-Register for the Early Years Information Evening and see for yourself.
+Book a Tour and see for yourself.